What is EFT tapping?

-EFT, also known as Emotional Freedom Technique or Tapping, is a body-based exposure and regulation technique facilitated by tapping on sensitive points on the body which align with Chinese medicine meridians.
+EFT, or Emotional Freedom Techniques, is often called “tapping.”
+It is a body-based therapeutic tool that can be used to support stress regulation, emotional processing and nervous system calming.
+It’s facilitated by tapping on sensitive points on the body which align with Chinese medicine meridians and specific nerve points.
 This is done while focusing on a negative thought, memory, feeling, belief or body sensation/symptom in order to reduce its intensity.

 Stemming from acupuncture theory, EFT was created by Stanford trained engineer Gary Craig after simplifying and evolving the process from clinical psychologist Dr Roger Callahan’s ‘Thought Field Therapy’ which used similar concepts in a complex diagnostic format.